Claude Code logoClaude Code4.7

 DimensionClaude CodeConsensusWinner

-Ease of UseRequires CLI familiarityWeb-based search interfaceConsensus
+Ease of UseRequires CLI familiarity, steep learning curveWeb-based search interface, intuitive for researchersConsensus

 Detailed Analysis